Republican repression in Madrid (1936–1939): Protagonists

 Some individuals rather briefly commanded important public order structures.
-This was the case of Segundo Serrano Poncela; he headed the DSG Security Council only few weeks, just in time to issue orders to extract prisoners who ended up at Paracuellos.
+This was the case of Segundo Serrano Poncela; he headed the DGS Security Council only few weeks, just in time to issue orders to extract prisoners who ended up at Paracuellos.
 Federico Manzano Govantes first directed MVR and effectively managed the militias manning the Paracuellos extractions; later he moved to SIM.
 Ramón Rascón Ramírez headed CPIP personal section, sat in DGS council and led its prison department, headed commissions selecting inmates for Paracuellos and left for the front in 1937.
 Manuel Salgado Moreira vigorously commanded military counter-intelligence at the turn of 1936 and 1937 and organized some spectacular scams, like the false Siam embassy.
 Julio de Mora Martinez since 1938 supervised the SIM labor camp structure in the province.
 Benigno Mancebo Martín served as secretary of CPIP and then was member of provincial board which reconstructed new security forces, apart from leading a unit himself.
 Melchor Rodríguez García was briefly Delegado General de Prisiones and with limited success tried to stop the Paracuellos extractions.

 There are individuals who did not hold top positions in power structures yet made themselves known as particularly efficient when implementing new order.
 Agapito García Atadell became iconic celebrity as head of CIV squad until he defected in October 1936.
 Valero Serrano Tagueña and Marcos García Redondo gained names as leaders of Brigada de Amanacer and Los Linces de la República respectively.
 Carmelo Iglesias Muñoz was particularly active as head of a tribunal in 1936.
 Felipe Sandoval Cabrerizo worked as member of revolutionary tribunal and squad leader; instrumental during both Modelo and Paracuellos actions, he joined new Seguridad and until 1938 operated as member of Mancebo's unit.
 Fernando Valenti Fernandez engaged in counter-espionage investigations and headed Brigada Especial, widely known for setting traps; he was then seconded to DEDIDE and ended up in SIM.
 Elviro Ferret Obrador commanded the DGS Technical Secretariat squad and excelled in expropriations.
 Eduardo Val Bescós as chief of CNT Defence Committee was responsible for Anarchist militias throughout most of the war.